Ultrasounds are also widely used for obstetric and gynaecologic examinations.

 The duration of your ultrasound will depend on the type of scan requested.
 Most take about 20 minutes; some take up to an hour and vascular ultrasounds may take up to 90 minutes.

 Once your ultrasound has been completed, our sonographer will take you back to reception.
-Our receptionist will give you either hard copy films or a CD to take with you.
+Our receptionist may give you either hard copy films or a CD to take with you.
 The radiologist will produce a report which will be sent directly to your GP or specialist - please contact your GP or specialist in order to discuss results.